dbrugne/donut/README.md

 * (irc) Kick users

 vx:
+* (refactor) Create Room and Discussion objects with common prototype
 * (bug) Fix "unlog" bug that maintain user logged in chat
 * (refactor) Sanitize all user input in Websocket and implement data control
 * (specs) Draw client/server protocol with list and structure of message, uniformize